Kentucky Court Records

 The Kentucky State Prison System

-The Department of Corrections is a state agency responsible for providing county jails oversight and setting standards for criminal holding facilities in the State.
-In the State of Kentucky, the Justice and Public Safety Cabinet operates and manages the state-owned adult correctional facilities, provides community-based services, training and oversees the State’s Probation and Parole Division.
-The Kentucky state prison system’s major aim is to protect the citizens of the State from offenders of the law.
-The department of corrections seeks to provide a safe, secure, and decent environment for staff and offenders while carrying out the legislative and judicial processes’ duties.
+The Department of Corrections is a state agency responsible for overseeing county jails and setting standards for criminal holding facilities in the state.
+In Kentucky, the Justice and Public Safety Cabinet manages the state-owned adult correctional facilities, provides community-based services and training, and oversees the State’s Probation and Parole Division.
+The primary aim of the Kentucky state prison system is to protect the state's residents from offenders of the law.
+The Department of Corrections seeks to provide a safe, secure, and decent environment for staff and offenders while carrying out its legislative and judicial processes’ duties.
 The department also aims to provide opportunities for skills acquisition for offenders, thereby facilitating non-criminal behavior.
 A commissioner appointed by the governor heads the prison system.
-Three deputy commissioners assist the commissioner; the Deputy Commissioner of Support Services, the Deputy Commissioner Community Services, Local Facilities, and the Deputy Commissioner Adult Institutions.
+Three deputy commissioners assist the commissioner: the Deputy Commissioner of Support Services, the Deputy Commissioner of Community Services, Local Facilities, and the Deputy Commissioner of Adult Institutions.

 Difference Between Jail and Prison in Kentucky

-The word ‘Jail’ and’ Prison’ are commonly used interchangeably.
-They both mean a holding facility for offenders, but they are different in different terms.
+The words ‘Jail’ and’ Prison’ are commonly used interchangeably.
+They both mean a holding facility for offenders, but differ in terms.

 - In terms of size, jails are usually smaller and therefore managed by local or County governments under the jurisdiction of a County Sheriff; prisons are bigger and operated by the State or Federal government.

-- In terms of duration for offenders, jails are designed for shorter stays, mostly for the people awaiting trial or serving shorter sentences, while prisons are for the people serving a long time with different level of holding custody (minimum, medium, maximum security or solitary confinement) depending on the crime committed.
+- In terms of duration for offenders, jails are designed for shorter stays, mainly for the people awaiting trial or serving shorter sentences, while prisons are for the people serving a long time with different levels of holding custody (minimum, medium, maximum security, or solitary confinement) depending on the crime committed.

-- In terms of crime committed; jail sentencing is usually for misdemeanor crimes or a violation of probation, whereas prison sentencing is for crimes that are considered a felony.
+- In terms of crime committed, jail sentencing is usually for misdemeanor crimes or a violation of probation, whereas prison sentencing is for crimes considered a felony.

-The jails in Kentucky are correctional facilities, which is why work release programs, boot camps, substance abuse programs, and vocational activities are carried out to improve inmates’ lives and avoid returning to the jail.
-Also, the state prisons have programs for inmates that are kept in minimum and medium security.
-Programs like work release, community restitution, Etc. However, only inmates who are about to complete their prison terms are eligible for such programs.
+The jails in Kentucky are correctional facilities, which is why work release programs, boot camps, substance abuse programs, and vocational activities are carried out to improve inmates’ lives and prevent their return to jail.
+Also, the state prisons have programs for inmates kept at minimum and medium security, programs like work release, community restitution, Etc. However, only inmates who are about to complete their prison terms are eligible for such programs.

 How Many Prisons are in Kentucky?